 Our options desk provides our clients with equity derivative strategies and execution for exchange-traded options on single stocks, exchange-traded funds and indices.
 While predominately agency-based, the options desk may commit capital to facilitate a client's transaction.
 Our options desk hedges the risk associated with this activity by taking offsetting positions in equities.
-For the year ended December 31, 2022 and 2021, we recognized \$22.1 million of losses and zero gains or losses on equity options activity, respectively.
+For the year ended December 31, 2023 and 2022, we recognized \$4.9 million and \$22.1 million of losses on equity options activity, respectively.
 These losses are recognized in investment gains (losses) in the consolidated statements of income.